 Before you start shopping for a new playground set for your home, measure the yard and see how much space you can dedicate to it.
 You don’t want to accidentally buy something too big and not have enough room to set it when you put it up.
 Once you have an idea in mind, you’ll have a direction to go in when you shop.

-Hitting as many buying criteria as possible when you start shopping helps to ensure that your kids will be thrilled with their new set up and ready to use it day in and day out.
+Hitting as many buying criteria as possible when you start shopping for a swing set with monkey bars helps to ensure that your kids will be thrilled with their new set up and ready for backyard play with the playground equipment day in and day out.